TRANSFER STUDENT PORTFOLIO

 Transfer Students Meeting Occidental’s First Stage Writing Requirement: A Transfer student must have completed two writing or composition classes to fulfill the first stage writing requirement.
 See catalogue for further clarification.
 If they have not fulfilled the requirement, they may fulfill the initial writing requirement in two ways: 1) completing an Writing and Rhetoric Course [either WRD201 or WRD401] or 2) demonstrating writing proficiency by preparing a satisfactory portfolio of his or her writing.

-In order to pursue the portfolio option, send your request, your reasons for submitting the portfolio and any questions, to Professor Deborah Martinson at firstname.lastname@example.org.
-She will direct you on the details of submission and evaluation processes.
+In order to pursue the portfolio option, send your request, your reasons for submitting the portfolio and any questions, to Professor Thomas Burkdall at email@example.com.
+He will direct you on the details of submission and evaluation processes.

 Contents of the Portfolio